 During the lease term in Browntown

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Browntown, the renter must allow us to enter the rental home.
-Some valid reasons to access rental property are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Browntown, the tenant must allow us to go into the rental property.
+Some justifiable reasons to go into rental property are to:

 - Inspect the rental home,